 First of all, the quality of the cut is often affected adversely when cutting in wet conditions.
 Your mower will likely cut the grass unevenly and the grass may even look worse than it did before you started.

 The tires of the mower, as well as your feet, may press down on the soft, wet soil and leave unwanted impressions.
-There may also be concern for the growth of fungi and other diseases made possible by ragged tears in the grass.
+There may also be a concern for the growth of fungi and other diseases made possible by ragged tears in the grass.

 - The mower deck could easily get clogged by a buildup of clinging wet grass clippings.
 This might even be more pronounced should you try mulching instead of bagging the clippings or spraying them out the side.
 If left to themselves, wet clippings can lead to corrosion and then rust.